Sarin 'Putter' Tiatragul

 Biography

-I’m fascinated by learning about how organisms came to be the way they are.
-I enjoy the challenge of working in aspects of biology that are overlooked (could be said about every aspect I suppose), making scientific knowledge understandable for people around the world and bringing people together to do something useful.
+I’m fascinated by how organisms came to be the way they are.
+I enjoy learning about natural history, making scientific knowledge understandable for people around the world, and bringing people together to do something fun and useful.

-Currently, I am a PhD Candidate in the Keogh Lab at the Australian National University (ANU).
-My thesis focuses on the evolutionary relationships among Australian blindsnakes (genus Anilios).
-Before coming to the ANU, I completed my M.S. in Biological Sciences at Auburn University under the supervision of Dr. Dan Warner Warner Lab.
+Currently, I’m a postdoc in the Keogh Lab at the Australian National University (ANU) where I did my thesis on the macroevolution of Australian blindsnakes.
+Before coming to the ANU, I completed my M.S. in Biological Sciences at Auburn University under the supervision of Dr. Dan Warner studying developmental plasticity of reptiles.

-Apart from research, I enjoy photography, scuba diving, playing and refereeing football (soccer), and seeing as much of the world as possible.
-I enjoy spending time in nature and immersing myself into different cultures to appreciate the (bio)diversity of life.
+Apart from research, I like photography, scuba diving, playing and refereeing football (soccer), and seeing as much of the world as possible.
+Whenever possible, I spend time in nature and immerse myself into different cultures to appreciate the (bio)diversity of life.

 สาริน เตียตระกูล (พัตเตอร์)